Pinkie-Pyro/tulpaguides/creation/thunderclap-creation.md

 ## What is a tulpa?

-“I think it is only human nature to want to explore.
+"I think it is only human nature to want to explore.
 Find your line and go beyond it.
-The only limit is the one you set yourself.”
+The only limit is the one you set yourself."
 - Felix Baumgartner

 Often times, people underestimate the power of their own minds.
 We take our brain, our thoughts, and our consciousness for granted.
 Most people do not realize the power they hold within themselves.
 Yet, day by day, week by week, people walk down streets living what may be perceived to be a normal life.
-But, as the cliché may go, what really makes life “normal?”
+But, as the clich may go, what really makes life "normal?"
 Is it because we all wear clothes, we all have jobs, and we all follow the same basic routine, robotically, every day?
 Perhaps it is because we often execute the tasks we are given every day, simply because we have been preforming them since our inception?
 After doing the same things for a while, we begin to get a tunnel vision of sorts.
-We lose sight of what is “around us”, and simply just say focused on what is directly in front of us.
+We lose sight of what is "around us", and simply just say focused on what is directly in front of us.
 If we look at things from the outside, and escape that narrow mindset, we can see all of the things we missed before, simply because we were not thinking straight enough to realize they were there all along.

 Tulpa, quite literally, sits in the balance of what is real and what is not real.
 It breaks the